 The higher in elevation you go the more serious the journey gets, only the experienced and well equipped mountain climber should attempt the climb, as some of it is pretty much vertical going up to the summit.
 For safety you must register with the park service before setting out on your hike.

-So, whether your destination is the grand, old growth forests of the lower elevations or the wondrous views higher up on the mountain, it is sure to be a trip to be remembered and cherished for years to come.
+Whether your destination is the grand, old growth forests of the lower elevations or the wondrous views higher up on the mountain, it is sure to be a trip to be remembered and cherished for years to come.
 So hiking makes you happier!

 For more information: